fledge-iot/fledge/docs/building_fledge/06_testing.rst

 - In a development environment, use the script *scripts/extras/fogbench*, inside your project repository (remember to set the *FLEDGE_ROOT* environment variable with the path to your project repository folder).
 - In an environment deployed with ``sudo make install``, use the script *bin/fogbench*.
-- In a snap installation, call the ``fledge.fogbench`` script.

-Regardless of the position or environment, the *fogbench* tool, responds to your call like this:
+You may call the *fogbench* tool like this:

 .. code-block:: console

-  $ fledge.fogbench
+  $ /usr/local/fledge/bin/fogbench
   >>> Make sure south CoAP plugin service is running & listening on specified host and port
   usage: fogbench [-h] [-v] [-k {y,yes,n,no}] -t TEMPLATE [-o OUTPUT]
                   [-I ITERATIONS] [-O OCCURRENCES] [-H HOST] [-P PORT]